animeesh/worker-Protection/README.md

 # worker-Protection
-time dwelling of worker in frame usind ssd(mobile net) time dwelling of worker in frame usind (yolor)
+time dwelling of worker in frame usind ssd(mobile net)

+time dwelling of worker in frame usind (yolor)

-no go zone and detect time track two use cases
+no go zone.py and detect_tarck_timedwell.py two use cases